-host is the IP address or name of the machine where Exchange OData Connector is installed. port is the Exchange OData Connector ACI port.
+host is the IP address or name of the machine where Exchange OData Connector is installed.

+port is the Exchange OData Connector ACI port.
 The ACI port is specified by the Port parameter in the [Server] section of the Exchange OData Connector configuration file.
-For more information about the Port parameter, see the Exchange OData Connector Reference . action is the name of the action you want to run. parameters are the required and optional parameters for the action.
+For more information about the Port parameter, see the action is the name of the action you want to run.